IRMP-org/IRMP/README.md

 - For STM32 (BluePill) **timer 3 (Servo timer) channel 1** is used as default.<br/>

 # Tips and tricks
+- To port the library to another device, you merely have to extend *IRTimer.cpp.h*.
 - The minimal CPU clock required for receiving is 8MHz.
 - To save power, you can use the interrupt mode or polling mode with no-sending detection and power down sleep.
 This is **not available** for ATtiny85 running with the High Speed PLL clock (as on  Digispark boards) because of the high startup time from sleep of 4 to 5 ms for this clock.
 You have to use the ISP to [rewrite the CKSEL fuses](https://github.com/ArminJo/micronucleus-firmware/blob/master/utils/Write%2085%20Fuses%20E2%20DF%20FF%20-%20ISP%20Mode%20%3D%208MHz%20without%20BOD%20and%20Pin5.cmd) and to load the program.